Mong Kok Stadium

 Mong Kok Stadium (旺角大球場) is a stadium in Mong Kok, Kowloon, Hong Kong.
-With a capacity of 6,664 (comprising four stands of 1,666), it hosts Hong Kong Premier League football matches, with Southern and Kitchee currently sharing the venue.
+With a capacity of 6,664 (comprising four stands of 1,666), it hosts Hong Kong Premier League football matches, with Kitchee currently using the venue.
 The stadium is run by the Leisure and Cultural Services Department of Hong Kong.

 History

 The stadium was known as the Army Sports Ground before it was taken over by the Urban Council in 1961.